ArielleMiranda/ceudsd/seminar/NoSQL/README.md

     pprint.pprint(listing['address']['government_area'])
 ```

-### MONGO Exercise 1: COUNT HOW MANY AIRBNB LISTINGS WE HAVE IN THE SAMPLE DATABASE HAVING "COUNTRY_CODE" "US" OR "ADDRESS.MARKET" STARTWITH "M" (USE MONGODB DOCUMENTATION LIKE https://docs.mongodb.com/manual/)
+### MONGO Exercise 1: COUNT HOW MANY AIRBNB LISTINGS WE HAVE IN THE SAMPLE DATABASE HAVING "COUNTRY_CODE" "US" OR "ADDRESS.MARKET" STARTWITH "M" (USE MONGODB DOCUMENTATION)

 <a name="solr"/>